Skip to content

 Status

 Alpha — validated on real cloud IO.
-Built: planner + chunk-aligned splits, async obstore reads, the decoupled fetch Scheduler + ChunkPool (assembly buffer and cache — byte budget + pin/LRU, heap or mmap-on-NVMe, with cross-run persistence via persist=True), approximate (shuffle-block) shuffle, chunk/batch transforms (incl. a fitted StandardScaler), prefetch, and the torch / JAX / TF surfaces.
-Not yet built: Regrid + the GPU/device transform stage, and multi-timestep windows that cross chunk boundaries.
+Built: planner + chunk-aligned splits, async obstore reads, the decoupled fetch Scheduler + ChunkPool (assembly buffer and cache — byte budget + pin/LRU, heap or mmap-on-NVMe, with cross-run persistence via persist=True), approximate (shuffle-block) shuffle, chunk/batch transforms (incl. a fitted StandardScaler), prefetch, windowed multi-offset sampling, an arbitrary sample axis with per-variable chunk sizes, and the torch / JAX / TF surfaces.
+Not yet built: a production Regrid + the GPU/device transform stage.
+(A window that crosses chunk boundaries as a single slab read is an explicit non-goal, not a gap — discrete offsets from an anchor already express it.)

 DESIGN.md is the single source of truth for status, the roadmap, and the scope limits.